Chicago Med

 In any close-quartered working environment, crazy things are bound to happen.
 And in a frenetic Windy City hospital, things definitely happen—especially given this show’s epic ensemble cast.

 Now, in a normal drama, you might think that was enough characters to fuel years of conflict-filled episodes.
-But if you’ve ever watched a hospital show before, you know that we’re just getting started.
+But if you’ve ever watched a hospital show before—or even if you’ve seen this one–you know that these types of things like to cycle out old characters and replace them with new ones.
+And there’s probably plenty more to come.

 Chicago Med may not be quite as saucy and provocative as we’ve seen in medical shows such as Grey’s Anatomy (a series that has outlived most of its patients by now).
 But that’s not to say Chicago Med receives a clean bill of health.

-Language issues are our first pathogen here, including “d–n,” “a–” and an occasional s-word (in the uncensored version we streamed on Hulu).
+Language issues are our first pathogen here, including “d–n,” “a–” and an occasional s-word.
 With regard to sexual content, we hear verbal allusions to it, see couples kissing and occasionally glimpse scantily clad women in lingerie.
+LGBT characters also make an appearance, and extramarital affairs aren’t unheard of.

 So even if it’s not as salacious as some of its peers, Chicago Med can still be a pretty messy way to spend an evening.